joyrax-dev/VoiceAlarmSystem/README.md

 Also before starting the project you need to make the initial configuration of the client, or the server, depending on what you need.

-> You are considered to be in the project folder
+> You are considered to be in the project folder.

 | Script | Functionality |
 | ------ | ------------- |